If someone is requesting a service you don’t offer, the lead is invalid.

 Why must both be tried?
 Sometimes a number or email won’t work because of a simple error in typing by the prospect.
 Other times, they intentionally put in an incorrect number or email to force you to either call or email them (some people are concerned with spam calls or spam email; others are just not ready to speak with a person on the phone).

 Sometimes you may get a lead that doesn't respond after you try to contact them.
 The lead appears to be valid, but you just can't get in touch.
 How do we deal with this at Geek?
-We will approve up to 5% of your rolling 30 day average of leads as long as you can demonstrate that you attempted to follow up in some way at least 6 times in the first 14 days.
+We will approve up to 5% of your total valid leads as long as you can demonstrate that you attempted to follow up in some way at least 6 times in the first 14 days.
 If you do follow up at least 6 times (at least 3 of those follow ups must be by phone or text, not email) then after 14 days we will approve invalidations for non response up to the limits noted.
+There are more details on ghost leads invalidations here.

 We don’t approve invalidations for the following types of leads